conversejs/pluggable.js/README.md

 What we want to do, is to make this module pluggable.
 In other words, we want people to be able to write plugins for this module, in which they can:

-- Access the closured scope of this module.
+- Access the private or closured scope of this module.
 - Add new methods to the module.
 - Override or extend existng methods (private or public) on this module.